mcjohnalds/geocode-csv-file/readme.md

 # Geocode a CSV file

-Sample project to demonstrate a REST api with a frontend.
+Sample project to demonstrate a REST api with a frontend that integrates with a Google API.
 The app takes a CSV file that looks like

 | Name               | Address                                     |
 |--------------------|---------------------------------------------|